- Off road parking

 - Garden / Patio

 - Pub/shop < 1 mile

 Created on the footprint of a 19th century building, this purpose-built stone cottage is located next to the owners' home, on a 6-acre smallholding in the hamlet of Llanfwrog, 1.5 miles from the market town of Ruthin in beautiful North Wales.
 This Ruthin cottage offers comfortable, practical accommodation with a double bedroom, cosy sitting room with sliding patio doors and a small kitchen with a breakfast bar.
 The fields above this Ruthin cottage enjoy wonderful views of Moel Famau and a small fishing pond is stocked with perch and tench.
 In the surrounding fields, chickens and cockerels will come to greet you, whilst sheep and horses graze quietly.
-A two-minute walk will bring you to the local village pub with its excellent restaurant and within two miles you will find the Offa's Dyke Trail and Clwydian Way, as well as lots of great hacks for riders.
+The nearest pub is an eight minute walk away, plus there's a restaurant one mile away, and within two miles you will find the Offa's Dyke Trail and Clwydian Way, as well as lots of great hacks for riders.
 A perfect Ruthin cottage to explore the Clwyd Valley and surrounding countryside, all year long.

 All ground floor.
 One double bedroom.
 Shower room with shower, basin and WC.
 Fitted kitchen with breakfast bar.
 Sitting room.